EOIR-29, Notice of Appeal to the Board of Immigration Appeals from a Decision of a DHS Officer

 Do not use this form to appeal a Department of State overseas consular officer's denial of your visa application (for example, DS-157, DS-230, or DS-260).
 For information about visa application denials, please reference the Department of State website.

 Number of Pages

 July 2019.
 (We will still accept the following editions: March 2018, July 2015, January 2015, October 2013, October 2012, and April 2009).

 Follow the instructions in the decision letter from USCIS.

-$110.
-You may pay the fee with a money order, personal check, or cashier’s check.
-When filing at a USCIS Lockbox facility, you may also pay by credit card using Form G-1450, Authorization for Credit Card Transactions.
+If you file at a USCIS Lockbox or service center: Pay the fee with a money order, personal check, cashier’s check, or by credit card using Form G-1450, Authorization for Credit Card Transactions.
 If you pay by check, you must make your check payable to the U.S. Department of Homeland Security.
 Please note that service centers are not able to process credit card payments.
 Use our Fee Calculator to help determine your fee.